 All cows are housed in one group and fed a single TMR which comprises maize silage, grass silage, wholecrop cereals and a rape:soya blend supplied by Harpers Feeds.
 The TMR is formulated for M+20 litres and the aim is to feed a consistent diet throughout the winter, only tweaking it when clamps are changed.
-An 18% Harpers dairy compound is fed to yield through out of parlour feeders.
+An 18% Harpers dairy compound is fed to yield throughout our parlour feeders.

 At peak, cows were averaging 34 litres per day and now are producing 33 litres with an average of 180 days in milk.

-Consistency of forage supply and quality is key to the system
+How the farm has improved consistency of silage supply and quality – A key element to the profitable dairy system

 “In previous years we had turned cows out as soon as we could but this reduced the amount of first cut we can make.
 So this year they will be housed until after first cut, allowing us to make 90 hectares of first cut,” Joseph explains.

-“To make the best use of forage we need the highest quality first and subsequent cuts to get cows milking and keep them performing.
+“To make the best use of silage we need the highest quality first and subsequent cuts to get cows milking and keep them performing.
 The cows are milking well on the winter diet and there is no reason this won’t continue, so we are happy to keep them in leaving more grass for first cut.
-If we have more first cut, we can get better performance in the first 150 days of lactation next winter.
-As the majority of grass is young leys on a five year rotation, making more first cut will mean we have a higher protein feed which should help keep costs down.”
+If we have more first cut grass silage, we can get better performance in the first 150 days of lactation next winter.
+As the majority of grass is young leys on a five year rotation, making more first cut silage will mean we have a higher protein feed which should help keep costs down.”

 The aim will be to definitely make four cuts and possibly five if the first cut comes off soon enough.
 Around 60 hectares will be taken for second and subsequent cuts.